-2.5 inclusIQ shall use all reasonable endeavours to accommodate any reasonable changes in the Services that may be requested by the Client, subject to the Client’s acceptance of any related reasonable changes to the Fees that may be due as a result of such changes.
+2.5 inclusIQ shall use all reasonable endeavours to accommodate any reasonable changes in the Services that may be requested by the Client, for example, the recording of an event, subject to the Client’s acceptance of any related reasonable changes to the Fees that may be due as a result of such changes.

 3. Intellectual Property Rights

 3.1 Subject to any provision in the Agreement to the contrary inclusIQ and its Affiliates shall retain the ownership of any and all Intellectual Property Rights that may subsist in anything produced by inclusIQ in the course of providing the Services (including without prejudice to the foregoing generality, the contents of the Database), unless stated otherwise.